marcwingduck/solarlunarmap/README.md

 # Solar Map

 I have upgraded an almost 50 year old map of Paris to display solar/lunar positions.

+![Solar/Luna](http://marclieser.de/data/content/interests/solarmap/solarmap_header.jpg)

+Since I could not find a web service to query solar and lunar azimuth and elevation, I used the equations from Wikipedia to do the calculations myself.
+So there are probably some bugs.

-Furthermore there are two different modes to display the current time and some random animations.
+Next to the solar/lunar map I have added modes to display the current time and some random animations.

 The map can be controlled from your home wifi through a [web interface](http://solar.marclieser.de/) that has its own [repository](https://github.com/marcwingduck/solar_map_web).

-![Solar/Luna](http://marclieser.de/data/content/interests/solarmap/solarmap_header.jpg)

 ## Components